hello-robot/hello-robot.github.io/docs/README_updated.md

 | Python                   | Python3                    |
 | Stretch Body| >=0.4                     |

 You can access prior documentation suitable for older configurations (eg Ubuntu 18.04, ROS Melodic) [here](https://docs.hello-robot.com/0.1/).
-If you are on an older version and would like to upgrade the robot, follow the [Ubuntu 20.04 upgrade guide](https://docs.hello-robot.com/0.2/stretch-install/docs/robot_install/) or contact support.

 ## Safety

-!!! warning
-    The Stretch robot can potentially be dangerous if used without caution.
+**WARNING:** The Stretch robot can potentially be dangerous if used without caution.
 All users must take the time to learn safe and best practices in operating Stretch prior to using the robot.

 | Resource                                                     | Description                                    |
 | ------------------------------------------------------------ | ---------------------------------------------- |